MC-DeltaT/python-package-test/README.md

 ## Package Dependencies

-Python package dependencies are managed with requirements files and pip-tools.
-The goal with dependencies is to ensure consistency across multiple environments - development, testing, CI, and deployment - without inefficiently lumping all requirements together.
+Python package dependencies are managed with multiple requirements files.
+The goal is to ensure consistency across multiple environments - development, testing, CI, and deployment - without inefficiently lumping all requirements together.

-The core package dependencies are specified in `package.in`.
+The core package dependencies are specified in `package.txt`.
 These are the dependencies that are required when users install the published package.
-Additional dependencies required in specific scenarios are provided in other files: for example, `unittest-only.in` for unit testing.
-Finally, `dev-all.txt` compiles all dependencies required in all scenarios to ensure developers can run everything locally.
+Additional dependencies required in specific scenarios are provided in other files: for example, `unittest-only.txt` for unit testing.

 Notably, additional dependencies are not provided as "optional dependencies" on the package (e.g. `pip install python-package-test[dev]`).
 This is because I don't believe one should be installing the package to, for example, run tests - check out the project source instead.